1650 nm 1x2 Single Mode Fused Fiber Optic Couplers / Taps

 Thorlabs' Single Mode 1x2 Fiber Optic Couplers, also known as taps, have a flat spectral response across the entire specified range.
 Wideband couplers that can be used at 1650 nm are featured below.
 These couplers are available with a ±100 nm bandwidth and a coupling ratio of 50:50, 75:25, 90:10, or 99:1.
 These couplers can handle a max power of 1 W with connectors or bare fiber and 5 W when spliced (see the Damage Threshold tab for more details).

 1x2 couplers are manufactured using the same process as our 2x2 fiber optic couplers, but have only one input port for simplified use and cable management.
 These couplers are ideal for applications where light is split from the input port into two output ports at the specified coupling ratio; unlike WDMs, they are generally not recommended for beam combining applications.
 The unused port is internally terminated within the coupler housing in a manner that minimizes back reflections (please see the 1x2 Coupler Tutorial tab for details).

 These couplers are offered from stock with FC/PC or FC/APC connectors, as outlined in the tables below.
-Fiber leads are jacketed in Ø900 µm Hytrel® tubing and the leads are 0.8 m long.
-Custom coupler configurations with other wavelengths, fiber types, coupling ratios, or port configurations are also available.
-If a custom connector configuration is needed, one-day turnaround is possible for small orders if the order is placed before 12 PM EST. Please contact Tech Support with inquiries.
+Fiber leads are jacketed in Ø900 µm Hytrel®* tubing and the leads are 0.8 m long.
+Custom coupler configurations with other wavelengths, fiber types, coupling ratios, connectors, or port configurations are also available.
+Please contact Tech Support with inquiries.